Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 “I had been playing the violin for 12 years when I broke my wrist and had to stop.”

-Helping verbs work the same way in Italian: By pairing an auxiliary verb with an action verb, you can change the tense of the sentence.
+Helping verbs work the same way in Italian.
+By pairing an auxiliary verb with an action verb, you can change the tense of the sentence.

 For beginners, it’s important to know how to use the auxiliary verbs in the past perfect and present progressive tenses.
-For intermediate learners, the past progressive tense is important to know, as well.
+For intermediate learners, the past progressive tense is important to know as well.

-There are other, more advanced, tenses (such as the past subjunctive tense) that also take auxiliary verbs.
+There are other more advanced tenses (such as the past subjunctive tense) that also take auxiliary verbs.
 In your Italian learning journey, you’ll encounter auxiliary verbs at all levels.
-For the purpose of this post, though, we’ll be introducing the past perfect, present continuous and past continuous tenses.

 Laura è una studentessa. — Laura is a student.